ADirin/DataBase_Solution/Week1_DB_Logical_Design/temporal_Design.md

 - **Definition:** The time period during which a fact is stored in the database.
 - **Example:** Data entry timestamps, modification timestamps.

+### Decision Time
+- **Definition:** This is the moment when a fact is known or when a decision about data is recorded in the database.
+- **EXMPLE:** Employee salary raise decision date

 ## Temporal Data Models
 ### Snapshot Model
 - **Definition:** Each row represents the state of data at a specific point in time.